Mwawaka/Scripts/README.md

 ## Configure Passwordless Sudo (If You Must Use User Timers)

-If you really want to keep them in `~/.config/systemd/user/`, you need to:
+If you want to use user level timers in `~/.config/systemd/user/`, you need to:

 1. **Create the script:**
 ```bash